NYUDataBootcamp/Book/py-fun1.md

 **Digression.**  We're trying to keep this simple, but we also want it to be accurate, so let us be more careful with the term **method**.
 Needless to say, this is **mtwn**.
 Tab completion gives us a list of two things:  *attributes* (properties of the object) and *methods* (essentially functions with different syntax).
 The distinction isn't important to us, although we can tell a method because it comes with parentheses `()` (just like functions).

 **Example.** Set `firstname = 'Chase'`.
 The method `lower` converts it to lower case.
 If we type `firstname.lower` into the object inspector, we see that it comes with parentheses for additional inputs.
-So we type `firstname.lower()` into the IPython console.
+So we type `firstname.lower()` into a code cell.
 The response is `'chase'`.
 The parentheses are there to provide additional inputs -- arguments, we call them.
 Without the parentheses, it doesn't work.

 **Exercise.** Find a method to convert `firstname` to all upper case letters.